 Mathematics is a core subject and at St Barnabas we follow the National Curriculum for Maths 2014 as the basis for implementing the statutory requirements of the programme of study for mathematics.
 We carry out the curriculum planning in mathematics in three phases (long-term, medium-term and short-term).
-We have a mapped out progression of skills in each area of mathematics from Reception to Year 6.
+We have a mapped-out progression of skills in each area of mathematics from Reception to Year 6.
 (See Appendix 1).
-As a school, we use White Rose Schemes of learning to support our Maths planning.
+As a school, we use White Rose Maths schemes of learning to support our planning.

-Our medium-term plans give details of the main teaching objectives for each term, defining what we teach.
-They ensure an appropriate balance of work throughout the year.
-Class teachers follow the progression outlined by White Rose Hub for medium term planning.
+Our medium-term plans identify the main teaching objectives for each term and ensure an appropriate balance of work throughout the year.
+Teachers follow the progression outlined by White Rose Hub for medium term planning.

-Each class teacher completes weekly plans for the teaching of mathematics.
-These weekly plans list the specific learning objectives for each lesson.
-Problem solving and reasoning are integral in our day to day teaching.
+Each class teacher completes daily plans for the teaching of mathematics.
+Problem solving and reasoning are integral in our day-to-day teaching.
 There is emphasis placed on promoting maths talk and children are encouraged to justify their thinking, using phrases like 'Convince me..., Prove to me...
-Explain to me...'

-Daily lessons include teacher modelling through 'My Turn Your Turn' to regularly revisit key skills.
+Explain to me...'Daily lessons include teacher modelling through 'My Turn Your Turn' to regularly revisit key skills.
 Mental maths skills are practised daily.